 Social anxiety and alcohol

 Social anxiety disorder or social phobia is when you feel afraid of social situations.
 You may worry about what people think of you or find it very uncomfortable to talk to others.
-You may even go out of your way to avoid these times.
+You may even go out of your way to avoid these situations.

-What are the long-term mental health effects of alcohol?
+Long-term mental health effects of alcohol

-You may notice you feel brighter and you’re getting on with your life better.
+After giving up alcohol, you may notice you feel brighter and you’re getting on with your life better.
 But if your low mood doesn’t improve and affects your quality of life, it’s important to contact your GP for help and support.

 Signs that alcohol is harming your mental health include: